Back to all Project Ideas / Reduce, Reuse, Recycle!

 Measure your impact

 Track the pounds of garbage diverted from the landfill this year or just on your day of action.
 The best way to measure the change you’ve made is to do a waste audit before and after your project and assess the difference in what is going to landfill.
+You can track your school's waste data throughout the school year using Arc, the online, building performance platform, to identify areas of you can reduce your waste consumption.

 - First, be a garbage detective; find out where the garbage generated at your school goes.
 Who collects it?
 Where is it sent?
 Is any of it separated into different types of trash first?